Brandi’s Martial Arts Bio

 I don’t think there is anything remarkable about my life story but I do think there are signs of some kind of predestination or affinity if you’re willing to entertain that possibility; in Daoism we call it yuan fen 缘分.

 I started learning kung fu with my mom and my sister at the age of 14.
-The community at our school (Silent River Kung Fu) was supportive and kind.
-It was a great atmosphere and I’m happy there are places like that in the world where people can grow in a safe and empowering way.
-I’m very thankful to the instructors and fellow students of Silent River Kung fu for giving me a space to expand and thrive.
-I kept training throughout college and young adulthood, eventually earning my black belt, when one day, a friend returned from a long trip to China and Nepal, and he was changed.
-I wanted to know what he’d learned, where he’d been, to have such a dramatic jump in skill and understanding.
-He told me about Shifu Yuan’s school in the Wudang mountains and I decided to go.
+The community at our school (Silent River Kung Fu) was supportive and there was a great atmosphere, slowly shifting me from sedentary bookworm to nerdy athlete-I discovered I had a body and it felt good to move it.
+I kept training throughout college and young adulthood, eventually earning my black belt, when one day, a friend returned from a long trip to China and he told me about Shifu Yuan’s school in the Wudang mountains and right away I decided to go.
 I invited my sister and we started planning, saved money and trained like crazy in preparation for the trip.

 Getting through those 5 years was a tremendous struggle.
 Training at the Wudang Traditional Kung Fu Academy was very different from what I was used to.
 We trained all day 6 days/week, while trying to learn the language and adapt to a different level of comfort.
 I kept a journal during that time http://easternshruggery.blogspot.com/ You can read all about my experience there but here is a random quote that I found while scrolling through it: